Image via Unsplash

 Take a moment to imagine the following scenario: You work at a job that requires you to use your personal vehicle for business related drives.
 You have to drive all around town running various errands, picking people up/dropping them off, driving people to and from activities, etc. Unfortunately, your employer does not reimburse your mileage.
 That's right -- your job requires you to use your personal vehicle for work, but it's an expense you have to incur on your own -- you have to cover all the gas and the added wear and tear on your vehicle (i.e., more frequent oil changes, needing new tires, depreciation of your vehicle, etc.).
 When you deduct all of the money you're spending in gas/wear and tear for your job, your take home pay is significantly less.

-Parents!
-Please please please tell me if you would EVER be okay with this.
+Parents - I really want you to think about if you would EVER be okay with this.
 I cannot imagine a single parent saying they would allow an employer to do this to them.
 I mean, maybe I'm wrong, but I don't think so.
-And honestly, if a parent does tell me they would be okay with it, I don't think they are being truthful because no one in their right mind would ever think it's fair or acceptable to personally fund job related expenses.
+And honestly, if a parent does tell me they would be okay with it, I don't think they are being truthful because no rational person would ever think it's fair or acceptable to personally fund job related expenses.
 Because in case you weren't aware, that's exactly what a nanny is doing when parents refuse to reimburse mileage -- the nanny is personally funding the child's transportation needs.
 Parents -- we are not responsible in any way shape or form to personally fund the cost of raising your family.
 Forcing your nanny to do that is 100% taking advantage of them.
 There's no other way for it to be interpreted -- if you do not reimburse mileage, you are taking advantage of your nanny.
 And nannies, if you allow an employer to do this to you, you are ALLOWING yourself be taken advantage of.
 It takes two for something like this to happen.